What is clash detection?

 By comparing two footprints of a building, project managers can identify and implement corrective actions based on the “conflicts” detected between the achievement objectives and the real one.

-For example, a building point cloud generated in the EXE phase during a key phase of the construction site (e.g. before formwork) can be compared to the digital design model.
-Conflicts identified before it is too late will make it possible to implement corrective actions and reduce costs generated by unidentified errors during the construction phase.
+For example, a building point cloud generated in the EXE phase during a key phase of the construction site (e.g., before formwork) can be compared to the digital design model.
+Conflicts identified before it is too late will make it possible to implement corrective actions and reduce the costs generated by unidentified errors during the construction phase.

 What causes clashes?